Skip to main content

 Professor Muir

 Education Scotland has been asked to perform a number of very difficult functions.
-I see a national agency that is not so much delivering support at the local level; one of the things that Covid taught us was that schools and local authorities are very good at finding ways of supporting each other.
+I see a national agency that is not delivering much support at the local level; one of the things that Covid taught us was that schools and local authorities are very good at finding ways of supporting each other.
 I will give you one specific example from the many in Scotland: the Braes high school cluster in Falkirk.
 There is some impressive problem solving and support in that cluster.
 Teachers and headteachers finding expertise within their own areas to provide the immediate support that is required or that teachers ask for has to be the way forward, partly because it is much more responsive.
 Education Scotland has offered lots of very good support over the years, but it has tended to be targeted at some of the system and not necessarily at the whole system.

 As I suggested in my report, replacing Education Scotland with a national agency that is much more of a filter for what comes from the bottom up and which informs policy and filters that policy from the top down would give much more coherence to the support and the supporting of the issues that schools continue to face.
 That is a different kind of organisation, with functions that are different from what Education Scotland’s have been.